isar/isar/docs/docs/queries.md

 ### Embedded objects

-Embedded objects can be queried using the same conditions as top-level objects.
+Embedded objects are one of Isar's most useful features.
+They can be queried very efficiently using the same conditions available for top-level objects.
 Let's assume we have the following model:

 ```dart
 @collection